JulWas797/JulWas797/README.md

 ### ![C Lang](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)

-C is one of the newest language i learned, and many of the things of it still confuse me.
-I also yet have to learn all features of C standard library - currently I mainly refer to the documentation and K&R ANSI C book.
+I learned C for low level stuff, and to get more into internals, while still keeping the layer between assembly and high-level like C++.
+I yet have to learn all features of C standard library - currently I often refer to the documentation, K&R "ANSI C" or StackOverflow.
 My C language knowledge includes not only fundamentals, but version, platform and compiller diferences - I known which features are aviliable where, and overally what quirks they bring.
 I really like concept of it, so I will still keep expanding my C knowledge.

 ### ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)